-Key performance indicator (KPI) measurement helps you manage both your financial and non-financial data in a simple way.
+Key performance indicator (KPI) measurement helps you manage both your financial and non-financial data in a simple, clean dashboard.
 It would have been impossible with just a spreadsheet.
 You can measure your team’s performance as a whole and individually, bringing a sense of shared accountability and informing your team to where they need to improve.

 Tailor your metrics to your business for maximum impact

 Every business is unique.
 While some KPIs (like cost of goods sold, for example) will be suitable for many companies, the majority of your KPIs should be bespoke.

 Think of your main goals.
 This practice will help you to recognise the path you need to follow.
 Once you’ve done this, think SMART:

 - Can you Measure your progress towards your goals?

 - Are they Relevant to your business goals?

 - What’s the Timeframe for achieving your goal?